Spaph82/Hackathon-NSM-FY26/README.md

 - **Why only buy signals?** Selling options has unbounded risk and needs margin modelling;
   we scoped to the bounded-risk long side deliberately.

-## Demo safety
-Record a 60-second screen capture of the dashboard running cleanly as a backup, in case the WiFi drops mid-presentation.